microsoft/OpenHack-FHIR/MC4H/Challenge2-AuthSetup/ReadMe.md

 5. Go to *Access policies* and Add an Access Policy so you are able to view and create secrets:
    * Configure from template: **Secret Management**
    * Select principal: **your Azure account**
-7. Go to *Secrets*, and perform the following steps for each item in the table below, using the values you just
+7. Go to *Secrets*, and perform the following steps for each item in the table below, using the already open tab to find the values:
    * Click **Generate/import**
    * Upload options: **Manual**
    * Name: from the table below